 a) the Bylaws Committee may propose amendments at any faculty meeting;

 b) a faculty member may propose amendments at any faculty meeting, but the proposed amendments shall be referred without debate to the Bylaws Committee for its consideration and recommendation.
 A faculty member may also send amendments in writing to the Chair of the Bylaws Committee for the committee’s consideration and recommendation.
 After holding open hearings, the Bylaws Committee shall submit its recommendations, along with the proposed amendments, to the faculty at its next regular meeting;

 c) all proposals for amendment made by the Bylaws Committee and all recommendations on proposed amendments received from other sources shall be submitted by the committee, through the Dean, to each member of the faculty at least two (2) weeks prior to the regular faculty meeting; and

-d) all proposed amendments submitted to the faculty shall become a part of the Bylaws upon being approved by two-thirds (2/3) of the faculty in a meeting where consideration of amendments is a part of the order of business as well as approval by the Dean.
+d) all proposed amendments submitted to the faculty shall become a part of the Bylaws upon being approved by the Dean and two-thirds (2/3) of the faculty in a meeting where a quorum is achieved and consideration of amendments is a part of the order of business.